 The tricycle is equipped with 1.95″ tires to absorb all the bumps while riding on rough terrains so that your parent’s or grandparent’s body doesn’t feel them.
-The ergonomic riding position helps protect all major joints of the body such as the shoulders, wrists, and knees.
-All joints are in a relaxed and tension-free position while your senior rides the tricycle.
+The ergonomic riding position helps protect all major joints of the body, such as the shoulders, wrists, and knees.
+All joints are relaxed and tension-free while your senior rides the tricycle.
 That’s why it makes the top of my list.

 The large rear basket has space for everything your senior needs to carry on the journey.
-It can easily accommodate groceries, food items, clothes, and even your loving pet as long as you place a blanket for her comfort.
+It can easily accommodate groceries, food items, clothes, and even your loving pet if you place a blanket for her comfort.
 The revolutionary riding position lets your senior sit upright and reduce muscle and joint pain during the ride.

 The 7-speed gear system is ideal for a cruise, leisure, and normal commute.
-The ground clearance is lower allowing the rider to be close to the ground while getting proper leg extension.
-The synthetic leather grips of the tricycle are easy to hold and soft to touch.
+The ground clearance is lower, allowing the rider to be close to the ground while getting proper leg extension.
+The synthetic leather grips of the tricycle are easy to hold and soft to the touch.

 Furthermore, it has an upright riding style and a 17-inch durable steel frame, which keeps your back and shoulder comfortable, regardless of the distance you’re riding.
 Generally, this is a vital requirement for seniors.
-Due to the casual and comfortable nature of this bike, it’s ideal for women and seniors who love leisure riding or beginners.
+Due to this bike’s casual and comfortable nature, it’s ideal for women and seniors who love leisure riding or beginners.

-The bike style is perfect for people who have back issues since they can sit upright and won’t need to hunch your back over to ride that bicycle.
+The bike style is perfect for people with back issues since they can sit upright and won’t need to hunch their back over to ride that bicycle.
 Such people will find this bike tailored to their requirements in terms of comfort and cost.

 The bicycle comes with a special suspension fork, which is uniquely designed to cushion the gears and allow the rider to control its speed.
-Its brakes enable smooth and efficient braking, which makes it perfect as an urban commute.
-Additionally, the bike features swept up handlebars – they allow for a better grip, particularly for heavy and tall people.
+Its brakes enable smooth and efficient braking, which makes it perfect for an urban commute.
+Additionally, the bike features swept-up handlebars – they allow for a better grip, particularly for heavy and tall people.

 Since it’s a hybrid bike, it’s suited for both sexes and individuals of different heights.
 It’s also a robust and sturdy bike that enables it to carry much weight; this makes it very useful for shopping errands.

-If you’re a cyclist who rides for comfort and relaxation, you will undoubtedly love Raleigh bike.
+If you’re a cyclist who rides for comfort and relaxation, you will undoubtedly love the Raleigh bike.
 It’s well-equipped with gears that are great for dealing with gentle slopes.
-What’s more, it comes with a vibratory front suspension that lowers shock and vibration on bumpy terrains.
+Moreover, it has a vibratory front suspension that lowers shock and vibration on bumpy terrains.

 Primarily, its frame is designed to help the bicycle absorb bumps and get the stress off the main joints.
 That means that the cyclist will have less pain after the ride.
 The bicycle’s smooth cruiser configuration allows easy and smooth pedaling.

-This comfort hybrid bike is generally versatile and can handle all types of roads.
+This comfortable hybrid bike is generally versatile and can handle all types of roads.
 It is highly reliable for long rides.
-It’s easy to assemble even for a person who has no experience.
+It’s easy to assemble, even for someone without experience.

-It has both rear and front caliper breaks, which makes it one of the bikes with the excellent braking systems on this particular list.
+It has rear and front caliper breaks, making it one of the bikes with excellent braking systems on this list.
 This particularly makes it handy for an urban dweller commuting to his/her work or simply doing exercise.

 Tips for Safer Cycling Into Your Senior Years

 Cycling improves your heart rate and reduces wear and tear on your body.
-We still have several tips for protecting your joints and ensuring to stay safe when cycling.
+We still have several tips for protecting your joints and ensuring cycling safety.

 - Safeguard your knees.
 When you’re pedaling, the form is essential.
 By keeping your knees stable, you can have more power in your particular pedal stroke and safeguard them from aching after your ride.
 You can also improve your knee mobility by keeping your seat farther back.

 - Ride it with friends.
 While exercise is one way to help in averting age-related cognitive decline, socialization is another.
-If you can’t convince your buddies to ride with you, then join a bike club.
+Join a bike club if you can’t convince your buddies to ride with you.
 You will meet new people and get more motivation to get out there.

 - Take rest seriously.
 Undoubtedly, your body will perform better if you get enough rest.
-That means that you must be ensuring to get enough high-quality sleep.
-Exhaustion can negatively affect your mental and physical performance, which increases the chances of getting involved in an accident or suffering an injury.
+That means that you must ensure to get enough high-quality sleep.
+Exhaustion can negatively affect your mental and physical performance, increasing your chances of getting involved in an accident or suffering an injury.